ddamiani/cosmic-sim/cpp-orig/README.md

 the executable part of the code, each one works slightly differently.
 They are explained below.

+Build Instructions
+------------------

+The code itself can be built using make.
+Boost is also needed since this code relies on a random number generator provided by it.
+On a Linux machine installing g++ and the boost should be sufficient.

-* Note that all of the executables were compiled with g++ on an x86 Linux machine.
+Note that all of the executables were compiled with g++ on an x86 Linux machine.
 I did import a Linux/Unix specific header ("sys/time.h"), which allowed me to return the time since epoch in microseconds.
 That was used as part of the seed for the random number generators.
 What this means is that the source would need to be modified in order to compiled in Windows.

-* Note on units.
-All energies are in MeV.
-Distances are in units of radiation lengths.
-Also X = 0 is the top of the atmosphere and X = 28 is the surface.

-Build Instructions
-------------------

 c_mc.cpp
 --------